Layne Beachley

-Layne Collette Beachley AO (born 24 May 1972) is a former professional surfer from Manly, New South Wales.
+Layne Collette Beachley AO (born 24 May 1972) is an Australian former professional surfer from Manly, New South Wales.
 She won the World Championship seven times.
 Currently she is the chair of Surfing Australia.

 Surfing career

 At the age of 16 Beachley became a professional surfer.
 By the age of 20 she was ranked sixth in the world.
 Beachley became the Women's ASP World Champion in 1998, and won the title again in 1999, 2000, 2001, 2002, 2003 and 2006.
 She is the first woman in history to win 7 World Championships, and only surfer, male or female to win six consecutive world titles.
 She shared the woman's record for most World Championships won with Stephanie Gilmore until Gilmore won her eighth title in 2022.

 In 2004, Layne was given a wildcard entry into the Energy Australia Open held at Newcastle, one of the rare occasions a woman has competed in a men's surfing event.

 In 2006, Layne was inducted into the Surfers' Hall of Fame.

 Beachley announced on 10 October 2008 that she would retire due to her age.